KingsMentor/TutLab/README.md

 # TutLab
-Tutlab provides a guided, tutorial, hands-on coding experience by rendering content from markdown on github repository.
+Tutlab provides a guided, tutorial, hands-on coding experience by rendering content from markdown on github repository.<br/>

-It takes away the hazzle of having to build the codelab template and bother about different styling and designs, allowing tutors to focus on creating a rich content only.
+It takes away the hazzle of having to build the codelab template and bother about different styling and designs, allowing tutors to focus on creating a rich content only.<br/>
 It builds off of ![Google's Codelab template](https://github.com/googlecodelabs/codelab-components).

 This  example on ![Github Repo](https://github.com/KingsMentor/codelab/tree/master/buildingsmallerapk) produces this ![sample][http://opentutlab.appspot.com/posts/kingsmentor/codelab/buildingsmallerapk].